Gi-Eufrasio/Floorify-TFM/README.md

 XXXXXXXXXXXXXXXX

-To generate the main models, it is always necessary to run the file XXX, which launches a Gradio interface to conduct the experiments.
-Below is the command:
+To execute the generation of the main models, it is always necessary to run the XXX file, which launches a Gradio interface to perform the experiments, as long as an adjusted model already exists in the folder.
+I leave the command below:

 XXXXXXXXXXXXXXXX